 - 3. Application Fee of \$100.00 is required for this program.
 This fee is not part of the total program cost and is not refundable. - 4.
-Total charges for a period of attendance and schedule for total charges for the entire educational program.
+Total charges for a period of attendance and schedule for total charges for the entire educational program. - 5.
+This program is not eligible for any Federal Financial Aid or VA programs.

 INCIDENTAL FEES

 All incidental fees are the responsibility of the student and must be paid prior to receiving any item.

 Additional Diploma \$10.00

 Transcripts are ordered through Parchment \$10.00

 Administrative Withdrawal Fee \$100.00

 Copies \$0.10/copy

 Proficiency Credit \$50.00

 Refresher Training \$100.00

 Repetition Fee (per credit hour) 50% of the cost per credit hour

 Replacement Student ID Card \$5.00

-Retesting for Waistlist Students \$50.00
+Retest for Waitlist \$60.00

 Returned Check Fee \$15.00